EricHogue/EricHogue.github.io/_posts/2021-12-06-MetasploitCommunityCTF.md

 ![.htaccess Uploaded](/assets/images/2021/12/MetasploitCTF/htaccessUploaded.png ".htacess Uploaded")

 I clicked on the link, and sure enough, the .htaccess was displayed.
-So I knew hat the bypass worked.
+So I knew that the bypass worked.

 Next I wrote some PHP in a file called `test.vuln`, and uploaded it.